-The Reports column shows the number of players found on each assignment.
-You can view the players found by selecting an assignment and then clicking View Reports in the bottom-right corner.
-This will take you to the relevant scout's Reports screen where you can also use the filter by assignment drop-down list to view players the scout has reported on outside of his current assignment.
+The Reports column shows the number of players that have been reported on in each assignment.
+You can view the players reported on in an assignment by clicking this number.
+This will take you to the relevant scout's Reports screen where you can use different conditions to filter the players as you desire, while you can also use the filter by assignment drop-down to view players the scout has reported on outside this assignment.

-You can request an update on the players a scout has found on his current assignment by right-clicking the scout and selecting Get Update On Scouting Assignments.
+You can request an update on the players a scout has found on his current assignment by viewing or right-clicking the scout and then selecting Get Update On Scouting Assignments.

 Types of Scouting Assignment

 You can send a scout on a player assignment or a team assignment by clicking the Create New Assignment button.

 A player assignment requires a scout to find and report on players that meet your specified conditions.
 There are several different player assignment templates that you can select from.
 Each template specifies a different set of default conditions that your a scout will apply during his assignment.
 The player assignment templates are: